Deep NURBS -- Admissible Physics-informed Neural Networks: Deep NURBS

 \subsubsection{Sampling method (Importance sampling)}

-To calculate the loss function is given in Eq. \eqref{eq:weak_form} (Eq. \eqref{eq:resd_abst} for an abstract form), one has to search for an effective sampling procedure for a fast and convergent minimization.
+To calculate the loss function given in Eq. \eqref{eq:weak_form} (Eq. \eqref{eq:resd_abst} for an abstract form), one has to search for an effective sampling procedure for a fast and convergent minimization.
 Note that because we are using concepts from IsoGeometric Analysis, we use in the current approach two sampling methods.
-The first one occurs in the parametric space, which we refer to as the parametric sampling, and physical space sampling is related to parametric sampling in a way that we will discuss in the next subsections. \\ \textit{Parametric sampling:} Motivated by quadrature rules for isoparametric elements in the finite element method (FEM), we here motivate our parametric sampling choice.
+The first one occurs in the parametric space, which we refer to as parametric sampling, and physical space sampling is related to parametric sampling in a way that we will discuss in the next subsections.

+\textit{Parametric sampling:} Motivated by quadrature rules for isoparametric elements in the finite element method (FEM), we here motivate our parametric sampling choice.
 In FEM, usually in regions with complex geometrical features, the geometry is discretized with sufficiently many elements.
 In each element, quantities of interest are integrated with a local Gaussian quadrature rule.
 Thus, in these regions, there is a concentration of quadrature points.
-In our current approach, we sample from the parametric space $\bs{\Xi}$ rather than $\cl{D}$, see Figure \ref{fg:parametric.sampling}.\\
+In our current approach, we sample from the parametric space $\bs{\Xi}$ rather than $\cl{D}$, see Figure \ref{fg:parametric.sampling}.

 \textit{Physical domain sampling:} The physical and parametric domains are related via the transformation $\chi$ given by :